pmean/build-website/text/16/save-time.md

 I use knitr R markdown a lot within R Studio, and it has a lot of advantages.
 One disadvantage, though is that it tends to encourage you to run the whole program every time even though you've only made a change in one spot.
 I know that there are workarounds for this, and I often take advantage of them, But the path of least resistance is to just run everything.
 This is different, as I understand it, for Jupyter, but I have not tried Jupyter yet to know for sure.

-One nice option (so I thought)  was CACHE.
+One nice option (so I thought)ï¿½ was CACHE.
 If you set CACHE equal to TRUE, it only runs a chunk if it has changed since the last run or if it is preceded by a chunk that has changed.
 That can save you big time for some programs, but you have to be careful.

 One of the chunks in one of my programs (extract_case_control.Rmd) used the source function to run some R code (create_utility_functions.R) that creates (you guessed it) some utility functions.
 I got an error message that was clearly indicating a problem with create_utiliity_functions.R rather than the main program.
 I had misspelled the exists function as exisists.